 Established in 2013, Jervis Marine Park is in an area famous for its clear waters and abundant marine life.
 The marine park is about 20 kilometres offshore, adjacent to the New South Wales Jervis Marine Park and close to the Commonwealth Booderee National Park.
 Jervis Marine Park covers 2473 square kilometres.
-Together these parks protect a wealth of naturally and culturally important places including land and Sea Country of the Jerrinja tribe.
+Together these parks protect a wealth of naturally and culturally important places including land and Sea Country of the NSW Aboriginal south coast clan groups people.